Cwantic/Documentation/Python/Samples/info.md

 ## 2. Script definition

-From the Home/Python, click on **button 3** (Add simple script) :
+From the Home/Python, click on **button 3** (Add script) :

 ![Image](../../Images/PythonMenu.jpg)

-Give it the name "Show study infos"
+Select "Simple script" and give it the name "Show study infos"

 ## 3. main.py